 The state still requires mask-wearing in indoor public spaces, regardless of vaccination status, and asks people to socially distance on beaches.
+The Island of Hawaii also requires face coverings in outdoor areas with crowds of more than 10 people and where 6 feet of social distancing cannot be maintained.
 (Note that everyone, vaccinated or not, also still needs to wear a mask in airports and on planes and other public forms of transportation across the U.S.)

-These limitations, though, needn’t dissuade you from visiting this summer — the islands are undeniably gorgeous and fantastic destinations.
-But a smooth trip will require careful advance planning, respect for local regulations and a little patience.
-Some tips:
+These rules needn’t dissuade you from visiting — the islands are undeniably gorgeous and fantastic destinations.
+But a smooth and safe trip will require careful planning, respect for local regulations and a little patience.

-Each traveler should create his or her own account through the Safe Travels site in the days or weeks before departure, with a user name and password.
-(You’ll upload your COVID-19 vaccination information here later.)
+Each traveler age 18 and older should create his or her own account through Hawaii's Safe Travels site in the days or weeks before departure, with a username and password.
+You can enter your flight information now, if you have it.
+(You’ll upload your COVID-19 vaccination information or negative test results here later.)

-Complete the state's online health form and upload your test results
+4. Complete the state's online health form and upload your documentation

 Editor's note: This story was originally published on June 22, 2021.
 It's been updated to reflect new information.